 Grace Is Key

-- The goodness of God fills all the gaps of the universe, without discrimination or preference.
+The goodness of God fills all the gaps of the universe, without discrimination or preference.
 God is the gratuity of absolutely everything.
 The space in between everything is not space at all but Spirit.
 God is the “Goodness Glue” that holds the dark and light of things together, the free energy that carries all death across the Great Divide and transmutes it into Life.
 When we say that Christ “paid the debt once and for all,” it simply means that God’s job is to make up for all deficiencies in the universe.
 What else would God do?
-Basically, grace is God’s first name, and probably last too.
 Grace is what God does to keep all things God has made in love and alive—forever.
-Grace is God’s official job description.
-Grace is not something God gives; grace is who God If we are to believe the primary witnesses, an unexplainable goodness is at work in the universe.
+Grace is not something God gives; grace is who God is.
+If we are to believe the primary witnesses, an unexplainable goodness is at work in the universe.
 (Some of us call this phenomenon God, but the word is not necessary.
 In fact, sometimes it gets in the way of the experience, because too many have named God something other than grace.)

-- When you go to the full depths and death, sometimes even the depths of your sin, you can always come out the other side—and the word for that is resurrection.
-Something or someone builds a bridge for you, recognizable only from the far side, that carries you willingly, or even partly willingly, across.
-All that we hear from reputable and reliable sources (mystics, shamans, near-death visitors, and “nearing-death experiences”) indicates no one is more surprised and delighted than the traveler himself or herself.
+When you go to the full depths and death, sometimes even the depths of your sin, you can always come out the other side—and the word for that is resurrection.
+Something or someone builds a bridge for you, recognizable only from the far side, that carries you across, either willingly, or even dragging your feet.
 Something or someone seems to fill the tragic gap between death and life, but only at the point of no return.
 None of us crosses over by our own effort or merits, purity, or perfection.
 We are all carried across by an uncreated and unearned grace—from pope, to president, to princess, to peasant.
-Worthiness is never the ticket, only deep desire, and the ticket is given in the desiring.
 The tomb is always finally empty.
 There are no exceptions to death, and there are no exceptions to grace.
 And I believe, with good evidence, that there are no exceptions to resurrection.

 Gateway to Silence: